ChrisPetalotis/Bookstore/README.md

-# Project 1

-Web Programming with Python and JavaScript

-For this project I have built a website which shows information about some books.
+In this project I have built a website which shows information about some books.
+Goodreads' API has been used to get some of the data for the books.

 The user can register, log in and log out from his/her page on this website.
 Once logged in the user can change his/her password.